Quezon City: Climate

 According to the Köppen climate classification, Quezon City has a tropical monsoon climate (Am).
 The city has a dry season from December to April, in which in turn, divided into cool and warm dry seasons, and a prolonged wet season from May to November that brings heavy rains in some areas.

 The primary weather station of the city is located at the PAGASA Science Garden.
 It has been observed that extreme temperatures ranged from a record high of 38.5 C to a record low of 14.9 C. The hot season was observed for 1.5 months, from April to May, with an average daily high temperature of 32.8 C. Meanwhile, the cool season lasts for 2.6 months, from November to February, with an average temperature of below 30.5 C.

 About 20 typhoons enter the Philippines every year, affecting Quezon City and the rest of Metro Manila.
 In recent years, heavy rainfalls from Habagat (south west monsoon) became as destructive as typhoons, triggering floods and landslides which endangers the city's residents living near the riverbanks.

 City districts

+Quezon City is politically subdivided into six legislative districts.
+However, the city is also divided into non-legislative or informal districts based on its historical origins.
+For instance, the district of San Francisco del Monte, which is not listed as a legislative district, was originally a pueblo owned by Franciscan missionary Fray Pedro Bautista.
+Additionally, the Diliman Quadrangle was planned to be the city center of Quezon City.